Quick Quote

 Individuals

 Individual plans, also called personal health plans, are health insurance policies that you can purchase solely for yourself.
-When you work with Health Insurance Solutions, your health insurance agent in West Ashley will go over your health plan options and help find the best fit for your needs.
+When you work with Health Insurance Solutions, your health insurance agent in West Ashley, SC will go over your health plan options and help find the best fit for your needs.
 Individual health plans are not tied to your employer, so you can make a career change without having to worry about losing your health insurance.
 For individual plans, we offer major medical, short-term, and fixed benefit plans that include life, dental, vision, and other coverage options.

 Families